pherrymason/jpolo/README.md

 * getMarker: Returns a `Marker` object given an `id`
 * addEventListener: Adds a callback to the event specified triggered by the map.
 * addEventListenerMarker: Adds a callback to specified event triggered by specified marker.
+* centerOnMarks: Centers map so every placer `Marker` is visible.

 Events